getify/You-Dont-Know-JS/types & grammar/ch4.md

 Taken at face value, that's where much of the ire towards coercion comes from.
 The majority of complaints about "JavaScript coercion" are actually aimed (whether they realize it or not) at *implicit coercion*.

-**Note:** When Doug Crockford says that JavaScript coercion is "dangerous" and a "flaw" in the design of the language, what he really means is that *implicit coercion* is bad (in his opinion).
-In fact, if you read Doug's code, you'll find plenty of examples of *explicit coercion*, so it's obvious just from that observation where his true angst is directed.
+**Note:** Doug Crockford, author of *"JavaScript: The Good Parts"*, has claimed in many conference talks and writings that JavaScript coercion should be avoided.
+But what he really means is that *implicit coercion* is bad (in his opinion).
+In fact, if you read Doug's code, you'll find plenty of examples of *explicit coercion*, so it's clear just from that observation where his true angst is directed.

 So, **is implicit coercion** evil?
 Is it dangerous?
 Should we avoid it at all costs?